ahmedcodein/salesware/README.md

   - **User Story**: Sign-Up or Sign-In Errors Related Messages
     - Acceptance criterion
       - Given a visitor or a user is on Sign-Up or Sign-In pages and when the user enters the required passwords or username incorrectly, the page provides the error feedback error messages highlighted in red -- **Pass**
+  - **User Story**: 404 Error Page
+    - Acceptance criterion
+      - AC-01: Given the visitor or the site user requested a non existing page and when the error page opens, then the user can click on a link to go back to the home page -- **Pass**
+  - **User Story**: 500 Error Page
+    - Acceptance criterion
+      - AC-01: Given the visitor or the site user request comes with unexpected error and when error page opens, then the user can click on a link to go back to the home page -- **Pass**

 #### 3.4.3 Automated Tests